-EU expats in Denmark for more than six months, or non-EU expats in Denmark for more than three months, are entitled to apply for a public health insurance card, known as a yellow card.
+Anyone working in Denmark is entitled to apply for a public health insurance card, known as a yellow card.
 To do so, expats will need a CPR number, which is obtained by registering at one's local International Citizen Service centre.
 The CPR number and yellow card can be applied for concurrently.

 Pharmacies in Denmark

 Throughout Denmark, it's easy to find pharmacies, some of which are open 24 hours a day.
 Denmark’s regulations regarding medicines are strict, so expats may need a prescription for certain medicine they could get over the counter at home.

 The emergency number in Denmark is 112.
 This service has operators who speak English, so expats can call an ambulance without having to speak Danish.